DragonOfShuu/ducklingscript-docs/docs/contribute.md

 ---

 # Contributing
-Python versin must be 3.11 or higher.
-From then on, I recommend putting the python version at the end of any command involving `python` or `pip`, like so:
+If you'd like to contribute our ducks will need you to be using Python version 3.11 or higher, if you don't already have this and end up with multiple Python versions installed our experimenting eggheads recommend putting the Python version at the end of any command involving `python` or `pip` to avoid mixing Python versions like so:

 ```
 python3.11 --version
 pip3.11 --version
 ```
-By doing this, you avoid mixing python versions.

 ## Installing Poetry
-Then, you will need to install [poetry](https://python-poetry.org/docs/).
-You can either use the docs given, or you can follow the steps below.
+Along with Python 3.11+, you will need to install [poetry](https://python-poetry.org/docs/) which you can install either following their documentation or the steps given below.
+Along with this, the white-coat water-borns recommend using `pipx` the documentation for which is available [here](https://pipx.pypa.io/stable/installation/).,  though `poetry` offers a variety of options.

-I recommend using pipx, however poetry offers many options.
-Find the pipx documentation [here](https://pipx.pypa.io/stable/installation/).

-These steps should work on Windows. **However, pipx recommends using** `brew` **to install pipx on MacOS.**
+Our ducks cooked up the following steps to install `pipx` and `poetry` on Windows, but the `pipx` authors have let us know they suggest using `brew` to install `pipx` when using MacOS.
 ```
 python3.11 -m pip install pipx
 python3.11 -m pipx ensurepath
 ```

 Restart your terminal, then run:
 ```
 pipx install poetry